 The territory’s political and military situation has negatively affected protections for property rights, particularly for residents close to the administrative border.
 The separatist authorities have consistently refused to countenance the return of ethnic Georgians expelled from their homes before or during the 2008 war.

 Small businesses risk being seized or subjected to predatory behavior by larger, more powerful corporations.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 2 / 4

-While no laws officially regulate individuals’ public appearance, statements by public officials reflect the conservative nature of the society.
+While no laws officially regulate individuals’ public appearance, statements by public officials reflect intolerance for behavior that deviates from the territory’s conservative norms.
 No laws or government programs specifically protect victims of domestic violence.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 0 / 4

 Although Bibilov promised an investment program and a rise in social spending in late 2018, there remains very little economic opportunity in South Ossetia.
 Populations living along the administrative border with Georgia face additional economic uncertainty due to divisions created by shifting and uncertain borders.

 However, a 2018 report by the International Crisis Group (ICG), a Brussels-based think tank, described a quiet increase in informal trade between South Ossetia and Georgia, some of which has offered greater economic opportunity to displaced and other disadvantaged people.
 ICG attributed the trade, which is facilitated by the single road link between South Ossetia and Georgia, to increased demand for food and consumer goods in South Ossetia amid economic struggles in Russia.
 The report noted that the informal nature of the exchanges has also created avenues for corruption.

 *Indicates a territory as opposed to an independent country.